Kush-Kelaiya22/Colletz-Conjecture/README.md

 # README
-The infamous Colletz Conjecture is quite a hassle to
+The infamous Colletz Conjecture is quite a hassle to find the steps and know the sequence manually.
+This simple C program allows a person to find the steps taken given the largest value achieve is 2^64 due to the size limitation.

 # LICENSE